itscodenation/curriculum-15-16/units/2-HTML1/lessons/3-listTable/README.md

 Students must share their site with the teacher for your review.

 ##Homework
-Encourage students to log into their Cloud9 account at home and use w3schools to learn anything they can outside of class.
+Encourage students to log into their JSBin account at home and use w3schools to learn anything they can outside of class.

 ## After Class
 * Take a quick look at each webpage project from today.
 Students who were not able to create the page should be asked to recreate it, with teacher’s help, next class.